 Speak Up shows feature storytellers who tell true stories from their lives on a predetermined theme.
-Our shows showcase a blend of seasoned storytellers and people telling stories for the first time.
+These shows showcase a combination of seasoned storytellers and people telling stories on a stage for the first time.

 Shows are produced by Matthew and Elysha Dicks.
-They are hosted by Elysha Dicks, and Matthew Dicks serves as one of the storytellers for the evening.
+Shows are hosted by Elysha Dicks, and Matthew Dicks serves as one of the storytellers for the evening.

-Click on the links to purchase tickets.
+Click on links to purchase tickets.
 If there is no link, tickets are not yet available.

 November 3: "Transit" at Real Art Ways (7:30 PM)

 November 18: “Mischief” at Space Ballroom (7:30 PM)

 December 1: "Patios, Pools, & the American Backyard" at CT Historical Society (7:00 PM)